boostorg/variant2/README.md

 * one of the alternatives has a nonthrowing default constructor, or
 * all the contained types are nothrow move constructible.

-If the first two bullets doesn't hold, but the third does, the variant uses single storage, but `emplace` constructs a temporary and moves it into place if the construction of the object can throw.
+If the first two bullets don't hold, but the third does, the variant uses single storage, but `emplace` constructs a temporary and moves it into place if the construction of the object can throw.
 In case this is undesirable, one can force `emplace` into always constructing in-place by adding `monostate` as